Stefan923/SuperCore/README.md

 3. Stop the server.
 4. A new folder in server plugins directory should be created.
 Open it and start to configurate settings.yml and language files.
 5. Run your server again and enjoy!

+### Wiki

+You have to visit plugin's wiki page if you want to see a full list of commands, permissions, placeholders and more.